 Please note that health professions students (dentistry, medicine, nursing or pharmacy) must provide both student and parental information on the FAFSA to apply and receive consideration for Title VII grants and loans from the Department of Health and Human Services.

 Priority filing dates

-The VCU Office of Financial Aid recommends electronically filing the FAFSA by March 1*.
-Students should complete the FAFSA using data from their completed tax returns.
+The VCU Office of Financial Aid recommends electronically filing the FAFSA by Feb.
+1. Students should complete the FAFSA using data from their completed tax returns.
 If necessary, they may use estimated tax return data in order to meet the VCU priority filing date but should be prepared to submit a copy of their completed tax returns and W2 forms to VCU as soon as possible.
 Students will receive their financial aid notification after their FAFSA application data has been verified.
-If students have not applied for financial aid in a timely manner, they may want to participate in the VCU Installment Payment Plan, which budgets each semester’s bill over four payments.
-Information about this plan can be found on the Student Accounting Department’s website (enrollment.vcu.edu/accounting/installment-payment-plan).
+If students have not applied for financial aid in a timely manner, they may want to participate in the VCU Installment Payment Plan, administered by Student Accounting, which budgets each semester’s bill over four payments.